Jonathan-Heaney/tim-notes-app/README.md

   - React-Router-DOM - might be deprecated going forward with Next.js stuff, but it's been used a lot
     - Wrap routes with <Browser Router> and <Routes>
     - For individual Routes, specify a path and an element (component) to render when the user visits that path
+  - We use lots of Axios built-in methods - get, post, etc
+  - One way to loop through a potential list of items to display in React is to use the map() method.
+In this case, looping through all of the notes and displaying their title, content, and created date

+  ## Next Steps

+  - Refactor Home component - split into multiple components, one for displaying notes and one for creating new notes